Highlights

 The program’s accreditation history can be viewed on the ARC-PA website.

 The Concordia University Ann Arbor MSPAS program will publish first time Physician Assistant National Certifying Exam (PANCE) rates for the five most recent graduating classes as provided by the National Commission on Certification of Physician Assistants (NCCPA).
-We will begin publishing this information once it becomes available.
+Please visit this link to review our program's NCCPA Exam Performance Summary Report.

 Class | Class Graduation Year | Group | Number of Candidates Who Took PANCE | Number of Exam Attempts | Number of Exams Passed | Program Exam Pass Rate | National Exam Pass Rate for the Class Graduation Year | % of Candidates Who Ultimately Passed PANCE |